-The Summer Systematics Institute and the Biological Illustration Internships will be offered June 17 to August 9, 2013.
-The 2013 SSI and BI application period is now closed.
-Information for next year's application period will be available in November 2013.
+The Summer Systematics Institute and the Biological Illustration Internships will be offered June 16 to August 8, 2014.
+The 2013 SSI and BI application period is now open.
+Deadline to apply is Friday February 14th 2014.

 Now in its 18th year, the California Academy of Sciences Summer Systematics Institute (SSI) with support from NSF's Research Experiences for Undergraduates (REU) initiative and the Academy's Robert T. Wallace endowment addresses critical issues such as, world-wide threats to biodiversity, the origins and diversification of life, phylogenetic systematics and evolutionary biology, which have become critical components of undergraduate education.